bitsongofficial/go-bitsong/x/marketplace/spec/02_messages.md

 2. Ensure auction status is `Created`
 3. Calculate auction end time from current time and auction duration
 4. Set the state of auction to `Started`
+5. Store updated auction into store
-5. Emit event for auction start
+6. Emit event for auction start

 ## MsgEndAuction